Multi-Agent-LLMs/mallm/README.md

 ## Install
 Create an environment with
-`conda create --name mallm --file requirements.txt`
+`conda env create -f environment.yml`

 You also need the checkpoints for the LLM you want to use.
 Currently, LLaMA-2-70b-chat has been tested and is working.